dasch-swiss/dsp-api/docs/rst/03-knora-api-server/api_v1/adding-resources.rst

 ..
-Copyright © 2015 Lukas Rosenthaler, Benjamin Geer, Ivan Subotic, Tobias Schweizer, Sepideh Alassi, André Kilchenmann, and Sepideh Alassi.
+Copyright © 2015-2018 the contributors (see Contributors.md).

    This file is part of Knora.